Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 * [Double check you have the correct connection string][GetConnectionString]
 * [Ensure your SAS token is generated correctly][AuthorizeSAS]

-Other possible solutions are listed in [Troubleshoot authentication and authorization issues with Event Hubs][troubleshoot_authentication_authorization]
+[Troubleshoot authentication and authorization issues with Event Hubs][troubleshoot_authentication_authorization] lists other possible solutions.

 ## Connectivity issues